jeremenichelli/jeremenichelli.github.io/_posts/2016-05-04-classes-constructors-inheritance-es2015.md

 });
 ```

 As you might have noticed there are three independent statements to define different instance properties.

-This example shows a class with two properties and one method, but this decoupling on big objects can affect your code in a really bad way.
+On big codebases this fragmentation caused difficulties for new developers.

+Populating the prototype object isn't a problem itself but it was hard to read in constructors with lots of methods, on the other hand the `defineProperty` alternative is proven to be really slow.

 ## class

-In order to avoid this, the new standard defines a `class` reserved word which acts as a declaring block for prototyped methods and properties.
+To avoid all of this, the new standard defines a `class` reserved word which acts as a declaring block for prototyped methods and properties.

 ```js
 // ES2015